 You can do these several different ways.
 If you’re brand new and have zero experience as a writer I’d start with job boards.
 But if you’ve got some experience or very knowledgeable in a specific niche, then you can start with cold pitching.

 I want to be very transparent, job boards are competitive.
 Like really competitive depending on the job.

 For example, one time I was on Problogger and saw a golf writing opportunity.
 While it wasn’t my niche, I love golf as much as Tiger Woods so I thought I’d apply.

 I wrote a very compelling pitch about my 20+ years experience in the game and golf writing samples.
 He ended up loved my story and gave me the job.

-As time went on, he’s been one of my favorite clients and have had regular work for months!
-After a few months, he let me know that I was one of 210 people to apply and he chose me which is crazy.
+As time went on, he’s been one of my favorite clients and I’ve had regular work for months!
+After a few months, he let me know that I was one of 210 people to apply and he chose me!

 While not all of them are going to be that competitive, job boards are crowded.
 Make sure your pitch stands out and you’re relentless when it comes to pitching.

 Remember, it’s just a numbers game.
 The more you pitch and apply to jobs, the more likely you are to land your first.